New to writing for FMR? You can watch a recording of a webinar on 'Writing for FMR' on our Youtube channel.

-FMR is a magazine rather than a journal, and is oriented towards policy and practice, not purely academic material.
-Articles which are most suitable for FMR will usually do one or more of the following:
+FMR is a magazine rather than an academic journal, and aims to publish short, accessible articles oriented towards policy and practice.
+Articles will usually do one or more of the following:

 - review experience of a particular project, programme or context, drawing out lessons with wider (local, regional or global) implications